Miihir79/paint/README.md

-# paint
+# Paint
-paint like application made by using turtle module.
+Paint like application made by using turtle module.
 It is a basic project and with limited functionality

 * Has various colors